Postdoctoral Fellowship in Neuroimaging

 The Woodward lab is housed within the Psychiatric Neuroimaging Program (PNP) in the Department of Psychiatry and Behavioral Sciences and is a member lab of the Center for Cognitive Medicine (CCM).
 The PNP and CCM are dynamic and collaborative programs investigating the neural basis of psychiatric and cognitive disorders.
 The Vanderbilt University Medical Center is a national leader in research and provides world-class neuroimaging facilities.
 Nashville is ranked as one of the best cities to work and live.

 This is a full-time, 2 year position with advancement to the second year dependent upon satisfactory progress during the first year.
 The appointment may be extended beyond 2 years contingent on funding and satisfactory performance based on annual reviews.
-The position can start as early as September 1, 2017.
-We will continue to review applications on a rolling basis until the position is filled.
+Salary is based on an NIH pay scale.
+The position is available immediately and we will continue to review applications on a rolling basis until the position is filled.

 – Graduate degree (Ph.D.) in clinical psychology, cognitive psychology, neuroscience, biomedical engineering, or a related discipline;